hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 7. **Order**

     This is the value indicating the engagement order for this user's engagement.
-Say, an end user spoke to gogo (Haptik bot) and then agent A. The order for the former and later engagements would be `1` and `2` respectively
+Say, an end user spoke to gogo (Haptik bot) and then agent A. The order for the former and later engagements would be `0` and `1` respectively

 8. **Chat Reassigned**

-    The values is `Yes` if the chat was reassigned otherwise value will be `No`
+    The values is `Yes` if the conversation was reassigned otherwise value will be `No`

 9. **Team Name**

-    Team Name is the team's system identifier which the chat was assigned to.
+    Team Name is the team's system identifier which the conversation was assigned to.

     Example: `App Support Team`

     ```
     Note: For Agent Name = `gogo`, Team name is the business's default team which was set in business manager section.
+Here, the Team name always may or may not be the business's default team.
+It depends on which team the conversation goes to, for an Agent.
     ```

 10. **Chat Initiation Timestamp**